top of page

 Class of 1955

-Serving as The Vanderbilt Hustler student newspaper sports editor helped Eugene H. Vaughan develop the entrepreneurial and leadership skills to build a regional investment management firm, chair a global association of investment professionals and improve the quality of life in Houston, Texas.
+Serving as The Hustler student newspaper sports editor helped Vaughan develop the entrepreneurial and leadership skills to build a regional investment management firm, chair a global association of investment professionals and improve the quality of life in Houston, Texas.
+After earning an MBA from Harvard and serving in the Navy, Vaughan founded Vaughan Nelson Investment Management in Houston.
+He also played a key role in merging professional organizations to create CFA Institute.
+After stepping down as CEO in 2000, he focused on community service, founding the Center for Houston’s Future.
+Vaughan served as a Vanderbilt Board of Trust member from 1972 to 2004.

 JOHN BLOOM